Chalarangelo/30-seconds-of-interviews/README.md

 <br>[⬆ Back to top](#table-of-contents)

-### Does JavaScript pass parameter by value or by reference?
+### Does JavaScript pass by value or by reference?

 #### Answer

 <details>
 <summary>View answer</summary>

-In JavaScript, primitive values are passed by value while objects are passed by reference.
+JavaScript always passes by value.
+However, with objects, the value is a reference to the object.

 #### Good to hear